HebaShamardy/NeuMemo/README.md

 - `tabs`, `activeTab`, `scripting`, `storage`: capture content from tabs and persist locally
 - `host_permissions: *://*/*`: allow reading page content on user-initiated capture

 Content scripts run only on Google domains for the search hint feature.
-The actual capture step is performed by the background service worker on demand when you click “Save Session.”
+The actual capture step is performed by the background service worker on demand when you click “Organize Tabs”

 ## Project structure